Attingal: Transport

 Attingal is one of the important hubs of the Thiruvananthapuram district.

 Kanyakumari-Panvel Highway(National Highway 66 (India)) along with SH 46 and SH 47 connecting the town to Kilimanoor and Nedumangadu, passes through the town.SH46 joins the Town at Alamcode and SH47 at Munumukku.

-Both KSRTC and private buses have frequent services to nearby towns like Varkala, Kilimanoor, Kallambalam, Chirayinkeezhu, Kadakkavoor, Venjarammoodu, Nedumangad, Karette, Vamanapuram, Madathara and to the cities like Trivandrum, Kollam, Ernakulam etc.
+Both KSRTC and private buses have frequent services to nearby towns like Varkala, Kilimanoor, Kallambalam, Chirayinkeezhu, Kadakkavoor, Venjarammoodu, Nedumangad, Karette, Vamanapuram, Madathara, including back-to-back Electric Buses and City Shuttle buses between Technopark, Airport, Medical College and East Fort.
+There are also long distance buses to nearly all major cities in Kerala including Kollam, Ernakulam, Kozhikode, Thrissur, Malappuram, etc.

-The nearest railway stations are Chirayinkeezhu Railway station(7 km) and Kadakkavoor Railway station (8 km)and Varkala railway station which is 15 km away.
+The nearest railway stations are Chirayinkeezhu Railway station (7 km), Kadakkavoor Railway station (8 km), and Kazhakkottam Railway Station (15km), with the closest major railway station being Varkala Sivagiri Railway Station (15 km).

 Thiruvananthapuram International Airport (33 km) is the nearest airport.

 Two dedicated bus depots are available in the forms of a Kerala State Road Transport Corporation(KSRTC) bus depot which is one among the 28 Main depots of KSRTC and one Private Bus Terminal, both in the heart of the town.

-Currently as part of NH66 4laning Attingal Bypass is planning to construction from mamom to ayamkonam.
+A bypass as part of NH66 6-laning is being constructed that diverts from Mamom and ends at Ayamkonam, that completely avoids the Attingal Municipality limits to reduce traffic bottlenecks.
+Attingal has been a large traffic bottleneck in Thiruvananthapuram especially on NH66.